EDITORS AND EDITING

-Common in the UK and Australia (though not in the USA or Canada), literary consultancies and manuscript assessment services provide critique services, focusing on strengths and weaknesses and offering suggestions for improvement.
-Some services also promise to evaluate the marketability of your work, and give advice on where and how to submit it.
+More common in the UK and Australia than in the USA, literary consultancies and manuscript assessors provide critique and editing services, focusing on strengths and weaknesses and offering suggestions for improvement.
+Some also promise to evaluate the marketability of your work, and give you advice on where and how to submit it.
 The more established services may have contacts with literary agents and publishers, enabling them to pass on promising manuscripts.

 Assuming that the staff of the service are qualified (and this is not necessarily a safe assumption–see the suggestions below on how to judge a service’s competence), writers may benefit from a thorough manuscript critique.
-Suggestions on where to submit can also be helpful (though these should always be supplemented with your own research, for the widest range of options), as can the better services’ industry contacts (though it’s likely that these benefit only a small minority of writers, since to maintain their credibility, the services must be sparing with agent/publisher recommendations).
+Using a consultancy or assessment service may also be less expensive than hiring a freelance editor, and may have a quicker turnaround time.

-Marketability evaluations, however, are of doubtful usefulness, and not just because they depend at least in part on subjective factors.
+Marketability evaluations, however, are of doubtful usefulness–and not just because they depend at least in part on subjective factors.
 No marketability evaluation can take account of the many related issues that affect the publication process–editorial taste, publishers’ needs, what the publisher bought yesterday (it might have been a book very much like yours, which means that even if your book is better, it’s out of the running).
-Ultimately, the only opinions about marketability that count are those of the agent who signs you for representation, or the editor who buys your book.
-The only way to determine those opinions is to submit your work for publication.
+Ultimately, the only opinions about marketability that count are those of the agent who signs you for representation, or the publisher that accepts your book.

-The bottom line: If you choose to use a consultancy or an assessment service, do so because you want to improve your writing, rather than in hopes of making contacts within the publishing world.
+The bottom line: If you choose to use a consultancy or assessment service, don’t do so because you hope to make contacts in the publishing world.
 Remember that even the most positive assessment may not mean that an agent or publisher will be willing to take you on.
-And be sure to carefully research any consultancy or assessment service you’re thinking of approaching, to be sure its staff are competent.
+And be sure to carefully research any consultancy or assessment service you’re thinking of approaching, to be sure its staff are qualified.

-There are plenty of expert independent editors and manuscript assessment services.
+There are plenty of expert freelance editors.
 However, there are also many who set up shop with little experience and few qualifications.

-These individuals or services may be entirely well-meaning, sincerely believing that a love of reading, or a teaching career, or some technical writing experience, is enough to qualify them to edit manuscripts.
-But such people rarely possess the specialized skills, not to mention the industry knowledge, that are essential for a useful critique or a professional-quality line or content edit.
-They may not be able to properly judge your manuscript’s strengths and weaknesses for the marketplace, or they may have strange ideas about what constitutes good writing.
-They may not even be fully literate.
+The boom in self-publishing has vastly increased the number of these.
+Many are well-meaning, sincerely believing that a love of reading, or a teaching career, or some technical writing experience, is enough to qualify them to edit manuscripts.
+But it’s much more likely that they don’t possess the specialized skills that are essential for a useful critique or a professional-quality line or content edit.
+Some provide no more than glorified proofreading or copy editing.
+An inexperienced editor may also be less able to judge your manuscript’s strengths and weaknesses, or have strange ideas about what constitutes good writing.
+Some self-styled editors I’ve encountered aren’t even fully literate.

-Other services are outright frauds–Edit Ink, for instance, an editing firm that engaged in a kickback scheme with agents and publishers and employed underqualified staff to perform rudimentary, overpriced edits.
+And then there are the outright frauds–Edit Ink, for instance, an editing firm that engaged in a kickback scheme with agents and publishers and employed underqualified staff to perform rudimentary, overpriced edits.
 (For an in-depth look at Edit Ink, see the Case Studies page.)

-How to avoid unqualified or questionable editors and editing services?
+How to avoid unqualified or questionable editors?
 A few common-sense guidelines: